No products in the cart.

 Tips to Boost Physical Therapy for Stroke Patients at Home

-Now that you know what the best physical therapy treatments are, it’s time to focus on work ethic.
-Because knowing the best steps for physical therapy is much different than taking them.
+Now that we have reviewed the top home therapy treatments, it’s time to focus on additional healthy habits to maximize your recovery.
+Consistency is the key to recovery and knowing the best steps for physical therapy is much different than taking them.

 6. Boost Your Mindset with Kaizen

 Kaizen is the Japanese practice of continuous improvement through small, consistent steps.
-Sound too simple to work?
-The simplicity is actually the hardest part.
+While this may sound too simple to work, the simplicity of this practice is actually the hardest part.

 Kaizen involves patience and persistence, two essential ingredients for physical therapy after stroke.
-You can’t achieve your results all at once.
+Recovery after stroke is a lengthy process and you can’t achieve your results all at once.
 The brain can only do so much in a single day.

-The best thing you can do to achieve results is take it one step at a time day after day.
+The best thing you can do to achieve results is take it one step at a time, day after day.
 This slow yet steady pace is exactly what will lead to your highest recovery possible.
+Even if you do experience a stall in your progress, keep focusing on taking small steps toward recovery.

 7. Stay Moving

-Most physical therapists all have one main goal for stroke survivors at home: keep moving.
-All movement is beneficial during stroke recovery.
-Try your best to engage in therapeutic movement on a daily basis.
+Most physical therapists have one main goal for physical therapy for stroke patients at home: to keep moving.
+All movement is beneficial during stroke recovery, even if the movement feels slow or inefficient at first.
+Try your best to engage in therapeutic movement daily.

 8. Turn the Background Noise OFF to Turn Your Brain ON

 Every stroke is different so everyone will recover at a different pace.
-However, there is a well-documented phenomenon called the stroke recovery plateau where results often slow down at the 3-month mark.
+Many survivors experience periods where their stroke recovery seems to slow or even regress.
+In fact, there is a well-documented phenomenon called the stroke recovery plateau where results often slow down at the 3-month mark.

-This is normal and to be expected.
-Don’t let it stop you from continuing with physical therapy at home.
+Setbacks like this are normal and to be expected during the recovery process.
+Don’t let it stop you from continuing with physical therapy at home after your stroke.
 Although results may take longer to occur, recovery will not stop unless you stop.

-When you stick with a consistent home therapy regimen, the brain will respond and healing will continue towards your recovery.
+When you stick with a consistent home therapy regimen, the brain will respond and healing will continue.
+Creating a daily schedule for your exercises can help you stay on track.
+Additionally, you can ask a family member or friend to help you stay accountable.

 11. Treat the Root Cause of Spasticity

-Stretching is great for spasticity, but accompanying your stretches with daily rehab exercise is even better.
+Stretching is great for spasticity, but this is not the only way to address this common secondary effect of stroke.
+In fact, accompanying your stretches with daily rehab exercise is even more beneficial.

 Spasticity is the result of miscommunication between the brain and body.
 When the brain cannot send signals that tell the muscles when to move or relax, the muscles tighten up to protect themselves.